Choosing Between Types of Business Structures For Tax and Liability Protection

 How Can Business Owners Maintain Limited Liability to Protect Assets?

-For starters, business owners must keep up with all the formalities required by law.
-All too often, business owners form a business, register it, and pay the first year’s fees, then drop the ball on technicalities the second year.
-Failure to keep up with requirements like holding an annual meeting and filing corporate reports could mean creditors can do something lawyers call “piercing the corporate veil.”
-Piercing the veil means creditors can get courts to disregard or ignore the corporate form and the limited liability that comes along with it.
+Failing to keep up with requirements like holding an annual meeting and filing corporate reports could mean creditors can “pierce the corporate veil.”
+As we said in the beginning, piercing the veil means creditors can get courts to disregard or ignore the corporate form and the limited liability that comes along with it.

 How Can Business Owners Save Tens of Thousands in Taxes Every Year?